Beware of the Classical Benchmark Instances for the Traveling Salesman Problem with Time Windows: Conclusions

 Our method performs particularly well on the benchmarks \Langevin, \Dumas, \Gendreau, \OhlmannThomas, and \DaSilvaUrrutia, all of which share the common strategy of defining a time window $[x - \TWWidth, x + \TWWidth]$ for a vertex visited at time $x$ in a given route.
 Here, $\TWWidth$ is relatively small when compared to $\CustCount$ and $\Horizon$.
 Due to the simplicity of this approach, it is commonly used to generate training datasets for many machine learning methods, which can lead to overfitting and biased conclusions.
 As noted by \cite{RifkiSolnon2025}, a simple solution to make these instances more challenging for an informed search algorithm like ours is to extend the time windows.
 The varying levels of difficulty among these generated instances provide a better foundation for drawing deeper conclusions.

 Given the exceptional performance of our method on the larger benchmark instances, it is not surprising that a trivial procedure of repeatedly running the solver across the entire horizon is sufficient to solve the \TSPTWD{} on most of the instances.
 The issue is that many of these instances are easy even for the \TSPTWD{}.
-Therefore, these instances should also be avoided when evaluating methods for the \TSPTWD{}.
+Therefore, these instances are not sufficient when evaluating methods for the \TSPTWD{}.
 What remains to be explored is whether a similar informed search can be applied to solve the \TSPTWTT{} on these instances.
 Nonetheless, we believe it would be wise to evaluate and train future methods on instances with varying levels of time window tightness, even for the \TSPTWTT{}.